mezubair/Twitter-backend/README.md

 - **Sign In with JWT:** Users can sign in to their accounts using JSON Web Tokens (JWT) for authentication.
 JWT tokens are generated upon successful authentication and are used to authorize API requests.

 - **Forgot Password and Reset Password:** Users can request a password reset link if they forget their password.
-The reset link is sent to the user's email address, allowing them to set a new password.
+The reset link is sent to the user's email address via Nodemailer, allowing them to set a new password.

 - **Update Profile and Bio:** Users can update their profile information, including their display name, profile picture, and bio.

+- **Tweeting Functionality:**
+  - Users can create tweets.
+  - Users can like tweets.
+  - Users can comment on tweets.
-- **Logout:** Users can log out of their accounts, invalidating their JWT token and requiring reauthentication for subsequent requests.
+  - Users can delete their own tweets.
+  - Users can update existing tweets.

+- **View Tweets:** Users can view tweets from other users and their own timeline.

+- **Delete Account:** Users have the option to delete their account, which permanently removes their data from the platform.

 ## Technologies Used